Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 “Formal Complaint – Mis-Sold Car Finance Agreement (Your Loan Reference Number)”

-3. Postal Submission
+c.
+Postal Submission

 What Happens After You Submit Your Complaint?

-There are a few things that can happen with your complaint:
+Nonetheless, there are a few things that can happen with your complaint:

-1. Your Complaint Is Upheld and You Receive Compensation
+a.
+Your Complaint Is Upheld and You Receive Compensation

-2. Your Complaint Is Rejected or You Receive an Unsatisfactory Response
+b.
+Your Complaint Is Rejected or You Receive an Unsatisfactory Response

 You can escalate the case if Black Horse Finance refuses to uphold your complaint or provides compensation that is not enough for the claim made.
 Most lenders deny claims the first time, regardless of merit.
 However, if this occurs, do not lose hope as there are additional measures you can take to refute their verdict.